thodges-gh/cldocker/README.md

 make update-cl
 ```

-To pull the latest Chainlink image:
+To only pull the latest Chainlink image (useful to see if you even need to do an update):

 ```bash
 make pull-cl